bitquery/graphql-docs/docs/Schema/Polygon/addresstats.md

 The `addressstats` field allows us to retrieves statistics related to blockchain addresses.

+Address statistics aggregate a Polygon address's lifetime activity: total sent and received amounts, transaction counts, fee expenditure, distinct currencies, and active-day counts.
+This powers compliance profiling, explorer summary views, and portfolio dashboards that need a quick snapshot of how active an address has been on Polygon without scanning every individual transfer.

 Here is an example that demonstrates how to retrieve statistics about the USDT smart contract:

 ```